newnativeabq/DS-Unit-3-Sprint-1-Software-Engineering/SE31-SprintChallenge.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.

+**Code reviews help programmers build standards, read code faster, and develop better-engineered end-products.
+When I review code, I pay attention to naming conventions and the ability to follow logic and data through the program.
+I appreciate when people suggest better ways to do something, or notice that the way I wrote a piece is esoteric and unclear - meaning I won't understand it muyself in the future**

+**Containers allow program environments to be virtualized, so they can be deployed somewhat indpendently of the host operating system.
+In our case, we can run anything on everything will a little work and adoption of a common core-os.
+IT will love us for it, maybe.**

 ### Part 8 - Turn it in!